 How gorgeous is this view from the chairlift looking back down at the hotel.
 Gives you an idea of the serenity and isolation of the hotel within nature…

-Would I go back to The Forsthofalm Hotel?
+Would I go back to the Forsthofalm Hotel?
+In a heartbeat.

 Read more about the hotel and book your adventure on their website here.